 What do you think about these 4 statements?

 (a) I was made for a positive purpose, and if I allow it, good things are ahead for me.

-(c) God loves me just as I am regardless of my performance, successes, and failures.
+(b) I am a worthy person regardless of my performance, successes, and failures.

 - There are people who love me just as I am regardless of my performance, successes, and failures.

-(e) I have great influence over my future because I can DECIDE to make good choices today.
+(d) I have great influence over my future because I can DECIDE to make it great starting today?

 If you believed all of the above in your heart – and you should because they are true – how would that impact you?
 I mean really believe.
 Not just a cognitive “in your head” type of belief, but a confident “I know these things are really true about me” experiential type of belief.
 What would happen?
 How would I think differently?